xxFino/Bart-omiej-Snochowski/README.md

 - 🌱 I'm currently working on Movies Browser
 - 🌐 You can check all my project here -> [Portofolio](https://github.com/xxFino?tab=repositories).
 - 📧 If you want to contact me about some new projects or maybe job <br/> opportunities, go ahead 😃.
 Here is my email -> bartlomiej.snochowski@gmail.com.

+## Personal Homegape

+I have also my own personal homepage where you can find and read more informations about me 😃 -> [Personal Homepage](https://xxfino.github.io/Personal-Homepage/)